Best Practice

 to have public setters, but it does mean you should have

-one-and-only-one "gateway" to an attribute where protections
+one and only one gateway to an attribute where protections

 and error correction are centralized for that attribute.